 - Nausea with or without vomiting.
 Morning sickness, which can strike at any time of the day or night, often begins one month after you become pregnant.
 This might be due to rising hormone levels.
 To help relieve nausea, avoid having an empty stomach.
 Eat slowly and in small amounts every one to two hours.
 Choose foods that are low in fat.
 Avoid foods or smells that make your nausea worse.
 Drink plenty of fluids.
 Foods containing ginger might help.
-Motion sickness bands, acupuncture or hypnosis might offer relief — but get the OK from your health care provider first.
 Contact your health care provider if your nausea and vomiting is severe.

 - Increased urination.
 You might find yourself urinating more often than usual.
 The amount of blood in your body increases during pregnancy, causing your kidneys to process extra fluid that ends up in your bladder.

 - Fatigue.
 During early pregnancy, levels of the hormone progesterone soar — which can put you to sleep.
 Rest as much as you can.
-A healthy diet and exercise might help boost your energy.
+A healthy diet and exercise might increase your energy.